YashiBindal/jsTraining/README.md

         -Create a Node.js app that will perform Async operations for Reading / Writing data to external service using 'Q' library

-# Day 9: code in NodeJs/day9
+# Day 9:

+-code in NodeJs/day9/ExpressRestApi.js

         -Create an Express.js Web Application.
          This application will render HTML pages based on Express Routes.